Nino2357/Crous_apartments_API_and_Android_Application/README.md

 - GET /apartments/Favorites : to have all the favorites
 - DELETE /apartments/:id : to delete an apartment from the favorites

+## Android Application

+### Installation

+Open the folder `./android` on Android Studio.

+Run the application on your Android Smartphone or on an emulator device.

+### Use

+Open the application Crous.

+For the moment, you can see the list of crous housing in France.

+You can scroll the list from top to bottom.
+For each accommodation, you will find its name, id and zone.